MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 > [!NOTE]
 > You must be a system administrator to update the Dynamics 365 Guides solution.

+### Bugs fixed and other improvements

+- Fixed issue with QR code detection

 ## June 29, 2022

 Version 703.2206.27001 of the HoloLens app provides a bug fix for a permissions issue in the June 9 release related to Microsoft Intune.